AlexBlaylock/pw-gen-chall3/README.md

 JavaScript was a language that I am weak in, it took me a lot of reading on https://developer.mozilla.org/en-US/ to catch up for time I missed in class.
 I believe that my project came out strong still and I'm proud of the work that I have done.

+Thank you to people who have helped me learn a lot while catching up, in particular:

+Nick Hanson
+Nate Master

+And of course my instructors, Tom Hearne and Matt Bronstein.